Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is Atlantic City Safe?

 Atlantic City is a popular tourist destination.
 Many tend to visit, particularly during the late spring and summer months.
 Unfortunately, when tourists increase, so do petty thieves.
 Mugging, pickpocketing, and auto theft have occurred in certain parts of the city.
-To that end, it’s a good idea to stay in main tourist areas that are well populated and avoid residential areas.
+To that end, it’s a good idea to stay in the main tourist areas that are well populated and avoid most residential areas.

 Things to Know About Safety in Atlantic City